TakeruYokota/PINNLFRG/readme.md

 1. Run `testrun.sh`
 2. Move to `_testrun`
 3. Run `run.sh`
-   1. The traiing is executed.
+   1. The training is executed.
 This may take a few minutes.
-   2. You can see the progress of the training using `tensorboard`.
+   2. You can see the training progress using `tensorboard`.
 4. For visualizing the results, run `python3 polt_all.py`

-You can do the same without the shell script.
+Alternatively, you can do the same without the shell script.
 1. Make a directory named `_testrun` and copy the contents in `run` into `_testrun`
 2. Move to `_testrun`
 3. Run the following: